farukdll/NetPractice-Network/README.md

       <img height="250" width="600" src="https://github.com/farukdll/NetPractice-Network/assets/97880185/332020d9-35db-44a5-8e32-9c1219863545">
   </h1> <p> </p>

   * ###### A routing table is a data table that lists the paths taken by devices on a network to reach specific destinations.
 Each entry specifies the address of the destination network and the next hop that packets should use to reach that network.
+For example, 190.3.2.252/30.
+If you do not want to specify a destination, you can set it to default or 0.0.0.0/0.
+  * ###### "0.0.0.0/0" The CIDR notation is used to refer to an address in the IPv4 address space and means "any IP address".
+This represents a network in which all IP addresses are contained.
+The IP address "0.0.0.0" is often used as the default gateway and is where all packets arriving on the network should be routed. "/0" means that the subnet mask has "all bits zero", i.e. no subnet has been created.
     * ###### Destination :
       * ###### This indicates the address of the network and the CIDR (Class IIDR) of the network the packet wants to reach.
 For example, the entry "190.3.2.252/30" specifies a route for packets to be routed to the address 190.3.2.252 and the CIDR of the network where this address is located.
     * ###### Next Hop :